firefly-zero/docs.fireflyzero.com/content/dev/config.md

 * `url` (string): the URL from which to download the file if it doesn't exist in `path`.
 * `sha256` (string): the [SHA-256](https://en.wikipedia.org/wiki/SHA-2) hash of the file.
 Validated only when downloading the file from the `url`.
 If the specified hash doesn't match the actual one, the `build` command will fail.
 It's not required but recommended to always include it if you specify `url`.
 * `copy` (bool): set to `true` to copy the file as-is without any modifications.
 If not specified, the `build` command will try to convert the file into a native format.
 For example, PNG images will be converted into the native Firefly image format.

+## Customizing builds

+Does your app require a complicated build process?
+No problem!
+There are a few ways to customize the compilation:

+1. The `compile_args` option allows you to pass additional CLI arguments in the build command that firefly_cli invokes internally.
+For most compilers, it will be added at the end of all the default arguments.
+But for some compilers, like C/C++ (wasi-sdk), it will overwrite some of the defaults.
+1. Language-specific configuration files:
+    1. **Rust**: binary builds can be customized using `Cargo.toml`.
+See [Cargo Targets](https://doc.rust-lang.org/cargo/reference/cargo-targets.html).
+    1. **Go**: you can create a `target.json` file in the root of your project.
+It will fully replace [the default `target.json`](https://github.com/firefly-zero/firefly-cli/blob/main/src/target.json) used by firefly_cli.
+See [Important Build Options](https://tinygo.org/docs/reference/usage/important-options/).
+    1. **Zig**: you can create a `build.zig` file in the root of your project.
+It will fully replace the default `build.zig` used by firefly_cli.
+    1. **C/C++**: clang doesn't have a build configuration file.
+Use other ways to customize the build.
+1. Lastly, you can build the wasm binary yourself in whatever way works for you.
+It is especially useful when developing a new SDK for a not yet supported language.
+Tell firefly_cli to copy your binary as `_bin` file, and it will skip the compilation step:

+    ```toml
+    [files]
+    _bin = { path = "main.wasm", copy = true }
+    ```